Learn more about our impactLearn more about our impact

 While the agreement is a major step forward, more ambition will be needed in areas such as protecting intact ecosystems, halting species extinctions, and tackling unsustainable production and consumption.
 These will need to be addressed proactively by national governments in their biodiversity conservation plans and policies.
 If not, the agreement’s goals will ultimately be unmet.

 Reaching an agreement was the first step.
 Now comes the hard work of implementation.
 As many species hurtle toward extinction, there’s no time to lose.
 To deliver on their commitments, countries must move swiftly to begin implementing them.
 And developed countries, including the US, need to mobilize resources to support efforts in developing countries, which house much of the world’s remaining biodiversity.
-You can help by calling on Congress to increase biodiversity funding.

 “Ultimately, this agreement will be judged on the strength of its implementation.
 It’s up to governments, businesses, and other actors to turn its goals into concrete outcomes,” said Roberts.